Vexll/AI-league/README.md

-SportsMate: Intelligent Chatbot and Trip Planner Welcome to SportsMate, a powerful application designed to enhance your sports experience with two key features:
+SportsMate: Intelligent Chatbot and Trip Planner Welcome to SportsMate!
+A powerful application designed to enhance your sports experience with two key features:

 An Intelligent Chatbot system with specialized agents 🤖.